mxayon/blog/_posts/2019-06-07-mind-sized-bites.markdown

 <iframe src="https://player.vimeo.com/video/75665051" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/75665051">a deepkind production</a> from <a href="https://vimeo.com/dpknd">Deepkind</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-First succesful "Repurposed" shot from unusable archived data.
+First successful "Repurposed" shot from unusable archived data.

----

 ## Storyline Framework

 Each project has objectives: a Introduction, a concept to establish / Build up, Solve problem - make connections - pivotal peak, Conclusion / aftercare.
 The project goal segments complete the storyline - the projects main framework.
 Template need based projects are usually based on the viewer / communicator's intentions.
-Event based templates, Subject based templates, Archive based templates are the main communication storylines for templating.
+Event based templates, Subject based templates, Archive based are the main communication storylines for templating.
 Free-form serves as a more compounded approach to the assembly of the story line.

 Sticking to one pivotal peak per project, keeps each project well packaged for distribution.
 The same as staging incremental